118 Casablanca in St. Augustine

 Lots of Christmas Going On

-It might have seemed oddly over the top, if the entire city of St. Augustine wasn't lit with twinkly lights in January.
+The decorations might have seemed oddly over the top, if the entire city of St. Augustine wasn't lit with twinkly lights in January.
+I loved it.

 It was back to the veranda one more time in the morning, to use our 25-dollar brunch voucher that came with our stay.
 We had coffee instead of martinis and our table was lit with sunshine instead of Christmas lights.